 The history and the situation of Violence against women in South Asia

 In south Asia (specifically, in Bangladesh, India) women tend to have a lack of economic independence, resulting from low rates of participation in education.
-This leads women to having no option but be dependent on the male members of their family, therefore, they are unable to make their own decisions.
+This leads women to having no option but be dependent on the male members of their family, therefore, they are unable to make their own decisions (Arends Kuennings et al, 2001)- -.
 It is arguable that this subordinate situation has put women in a position where they are unaware of their rights, which leads to judicial deprivation (Sharma et al., 2004: 114).

 The origin of the south Asian legal system was drawn from British common law.
 According to Mill (2010), the East Indian Company (1757-1858) and the British Raj (1858-1947) ruled the Indian sub-continent, and they described women in India as “inherently oppressed and unfree” (Chatterjiee, 1989: 622).
 Colonists claimed themselves to be a force of enlightenment for Indian women, and enacted written laws that were introduced from 1772 to 1947 to justify their claim to protect Indian women from harmful traditional practices (Liddle et al., 1985: 522; Everett, 1981: 144-145).
 After colonial rule ended, the Indian subcontinent was divided into two nations based on religion, namely India and Pakistan (Ali, 2009).
 The failure of colonial law to protect women from prejudice was also seen in the postcolonial period: many Indian women were seen to be the victims of domestic violence, and in the name of purity many young girls were the victims of honor killings by their family members (Menon et al. 1993).
 The Dowry prohibition law and female infanticide law already existed, but proved ineffective, as women did not seem to, or were not able to make use of them.